Recycling and Sustainability — Gardening Kenton

 Our green mission is practical and trackable.
 We combine regular green waste collections with targeted bulky waste reuse, on-site chipping for wood, and salvaging reusable soil and stone.
 This creates a functional sustainable rubbish gardening area where materials are sorted, prepared and redistributed.
 We emphasise low-impact methods: compacting recyclable packaging on site, segregating organic compostables for local processing, and integrating reclaimed materials into new garden beds, tree pits and hard landscaping.

-Segregated garden waste and recycling containers We work in close coordination with the local boroughs' approach to waste separation — notably the systems used by Brent and Harrow — where household separation into dry recycling, food waste caddies and green bins sets a useful standard for our commercial collections.
+A man and a woman are kneeling in a well-maintained garden with lush greenery and vibrant flowering plants.
+The man, wearing a straw hat, plaid shirt, and gardening gloves, is holding a small potted plant while engaging in gardening tasks.
+The woman, dressed in casual attire, is smiling and holding another potted plant, suggesting they are planting or tending to flowers.
+The background features a variety of trees, shrubs, and flowering borders, with sunlight filtering through the canopy, creating a bright and inviting outdoor setting typical of a residential garden in Kenton.
+The scene highlights outdoor gardening activities, including plant care and landscape maintenance, aligning with services offered by Gardening Kenton, focused on sustainable and environmentally friendly garden management.
+The natural tones of green, purple, and yellow dominate the scene, reflecting a thriving garden environment suitable for outdoor gardening and landscaping projects.
+We work in close coordination with the local boroughs' approach to waste separation — notably the systems used by Brent and Harrow — where household separation into dry recycling, food waste caddies and green bins sets a useful standard for our commercial collections.
 We mirror those practices: clear streams for paper/card, glass and cans; dedicated green waste; separate soil and inert materials; and a small electricals and batteries protocol for tools and chargers.
 Our site acts as a community-ready transfer hub before materials move to transfer stations or charity partners.

 How we manage garden waste and recycling locally